nzfeng/signed-heat-demo/README.md

 # Usage

-In addition to the mesh file, can pass several arguments to the command line, including some flags which are also shown in the GUI.
+In addition to the mesh file, you can pass several arguments to the command line, including some flags which are also shown as options in the GUI.

 |flag | purpose|
 | ------------- |-------------|